Gabaldonlab/redundans/README.md

 Test
 ================
-In the folder [./test](https://github.com/lpryszcz/redundans/tree/master/test) you can find test dataset with 100kb genomic region and three libraries: pe300bp, pe600bp and mp5000bp.
+In the folder [./test](https://github.com/lpryszcz/redundans/tree/master/test) you can find test dataset with 100kb genomic region and three simulated Illumina libraries: paired-end with 300bp insert (300_?.fastq.gz), paired-end with 600bp insert (600_?.fastq.gz) and mate pairs with 5kb insert (5000_?.fastq.gz).
 To run the test example, just execute:

 ```bash